santec-corporation/Santec_IL_STS/README.md

 - ### Running the script
     - Run [main.py] script, and [Get_address.py] file will diplay the list of connected instruments.
-    - Select the light source (TSL), the detector (MPM) and the DAQ board.
+    - Select the light source (TSL), the detector (MPM), and the DAQ board.
     - The script will try to find previously saved reference data.
 If not found, the script will record sweep conditions:
         - Start and stop wavelengths
         - Sweep speed